Supreme Court clears way for Louisiana to redo congressional map

 “This will allow the matter to proceed before the Court of Appeals for the Fifth Circuit for review in the ordinary course and in advance of the 2024 congressional elections in Louisiana,” the order reads.

-Louisiana Gov. John Bel Edwards (D) had vetoed the congressional map approved by the state’s GOP-controlled legislature, which contained one majority-Black district out of the total six.
+Louisiana Gov. John Bel Edwards (D) vetoed the congressional map approved by the state’s GOP-controlled Legislature, which contained one majority-Black district out of six.
 But lawmakers proceeded to override that veto.

 Two groups of plaintiffs then challenged the map in court under Section 2 of the Voting Rights Act, alleging it diluted the power of Black voters.